Affiliate links on Android Authority may earn us a commission. Learn more.

 There are a lot of places to write words.
 Some obvious places include a blog, a diary, a journal, a word processor, or even a notepad.
 Maybe you want to learn more words?
 Word apps is a fairly large genre.
 Thus, we hit as many different niches as we could think of.
+Unfortunately, a good writing app only comes along once in a great while so this list probably won’t change much from year to year unless something really good hits.
 Please note, this isn’t a spot for word games.
 We have a separate list for those right here.
 Let’s take a look at the best word apps for Android!
 You can also check out our full office apps list if you want something more than just a wordpad app.

 Price: Free / $1.99